-SS507 Intermediate Level Design and Analysis of Experiments (DOE)
+SS507 Intermediate Design of Experiments (DOE)

 This intermediate level course builds on the “Intro to Design of Experiments” course.
 It will reinforce the concepts in the introductory course and take you to the next level of understanding to optimize your ability to choose the best designs for the diversity of situations and challenges you will confront.
 You will be able to lead teams in designing powerful studies of cause and effect and the discovery of solutions to complex problems or improvement challenges.
 You will be able to maximize the use of resources with the application of fractional factorial designs and be able to design and interpret studies of the non-linear relationships that inevitably occur at some point in all processes.
 You will be able to find the true optimum solution with response surface methodologies.
 You will learn concepts and practice the applications with live and simulated designed experiments.